-5.3.1 Determination of blood pathway integrity for soft venous reservoir bags
+5.3.1 Determination of blood pathway integrity (sterile final assembly)

-Subject the blood pathway of the device, filled with water, to a negative or positive pressure of 1.5 times the manufacturer's rated pressure, or, if none is given, to a pressure of 152 kPa (22 psi) gauge and maintain this pressure for 6 h or for the intended use time specified by the manufacturer.
+Fill the blood pathway of the device with water and subject it to a positive pressure of 1.5 times the manufacturer's rated pressure or, if none is given, to a pressure of 152 kPa (22 psi) gauge and maintain the pressure for 6 h or for the intended use time specified by the manufacturer.
 Visually inspect the device for evidence of water leakage.